JarlEvanson/cs503-project-2/README.md

 In order to run `slox` and its tests, the following programs must be installed:
 `sbt 1.11.6` and `scala 3.7.3`.

-To best way to install these programs is to use `nix develop` with Nix installed.
+To best way to install these programs is to use `nix develop` with Nix flakes installed.

 ### Running and Testing

-To run `slox`, run the command `sbt`.
-This will bring up a `sbt` server that enables fast compilation with the `compile` command and fast execution with the `run` command.

 To run the REPL, run `stb run`
-To run a file, run `sbt "run file"
+To run a file, run `sbt "run file"`
+To run the tests, run `sbt test`

+For faster and perhaps clearer testing, run the command `sbt`.
+This will create a server that enables fast compilation with `compile` and fast execution with `run`.
+One can run a file using the server by calling `run file`, otherwise an invocation of `run` starts the scripting interface.